Barbara Brundage, President

 John Ozard is Board Treasurer.
 He retired from the New York State Department of Environmental Conservation in 2017 after a 40+ year career as a Wildlife Biologist.
 Most of his career was dedicated to managing and restoring endangered and threatened species and protecting their habitats.
 Most recently he served as supervisor of the Avian Diversity Unit in the Bureau of Wildlife and is an avid kayaker.
 He has has been the grounds supervisor for the Old Songs Festival since 1982.

-Judith K. Shea became Board Secretary in 2017.
+Judith K. Shea was Board Secretary from 2017 -2023.
 She began actively supporting live music and theatre in the mid-eighties.
 After obtaining a Bachelors Degree in Business Administration, with an Accounting Option, she embarked on an accounting career.
 While staying close to her love of Celtic music, Judith continues to increase her knowledge and appreciation of folk music.
 Judith is staff member for the Instrument Exchange at the Old Songs Festival.

 Howard Jack graduated from Michigan State University and the University of Michigan Law School.
 His legal career has included, among other positions, service as an Assistant General Counsel at the Federal Energy Regulatory Commission, General Counsel of the New York State Energy Research & Development Authority, and an Administrative Law Judge for the New York Public Service Commission.
 He also served for eight years as Chief Operating Officer of the Audubon Society of New York State, Inc.